antronerds/r2-tutorials/docs/Using_And_Creating_Genesets.md

     the main page; select View Geneset (Figure 1: Select View a Geneset).
 We're not going to search for a geneset but look for multiple sets at once in the KEGG collection.
 In the next window (Figure 2) leave the default collection to KEGG.
-Click �next� in the 'Adjustable Settings' box.
+Click "next" in the 'Adjustable Settings' box.
-2. In the next screen a subcollection within the current collection of genesets has to be defined; Select 'Cellular Processes' and click �next� (Figure 7).
+2. In the next screen a subcollection within the current collection of genesets has to be defined; Select 'Cellular Processes' and click "next" (Figure 7).
     [![](_static/images/UsingGenesets_Subcollection.png)**Figure
     7: Selection a subcollection from the large collection of Kegg pathways**](_static/images/UsingGenesets_Subcollection.png)